 Using temporary hyaluronic acid dermal fillers in our London clinic, it’s possible to sculpt and shape the nose without the need for a general anaesthetic or incisions, so results are immediate and there’s no downtime.

 A non-surgical rhinoplasty can’t deliver everything that a surgical procedure can, so it’s not suitable for all patients.
 Dermal fillers can straighten the bridge of the nose, filling lumps or camouflaging a bump and they can also be used to heighten or reshape the tip of the nose.
 However, it’s not possible to reduce the size of an overly large nose and you can’t address problems with the function of the nose.
 Results aren’t permanent so you will have to return for a repeat procedure after approximately 12 months – this is often seen as a positive though, as it means you can more easily visualise how your nose could look after surgery.

-Our consultant plastic surgeon Mr Mark Ho-Asjoe performs both surgical and non-surgical rhinoplasties so he can advise you on whether a non-surgical nose job will address what is concerning you about the appearance of your nose.
+Our consultant plastic surgeon Mr Mark Ho-Asjoe performs some of the best surgical and non-surgical rhinoplasties so he can advise you on whether a non-surgical nose job will address what is concerning you about the appearance of your nose.
 Call our London clinic if you would like to book a consultation.

 FAQs for Non-Surgical Rhinoplasty